Mauroleo89/Germany-energy-market-dynamics/README.md

 ## 📌 Project Description

-Fuel price volatility in Germany — particularly for **diesel, E5, and E10 gasoline** — has become a critical issue due to its impact on consumers, businesses, and national policy.
+Fuel price volatility in Germany, particularly for **diesel, E5, and E10 gasoline**, has become a critical issue due to its impact on consumers, businesses, and national policy.
 Sudden changes in international oil markets, exchange rates, and electricity prices create uncertainty that affects transportation costs, supply chains, and energy transition strategies.

 This project addresses these challenges by:
 - Building a **data pipeline** to collect, clean, and process information from multiple sources (Tankerkönig API, EIA, Bundesnetzagentur, ECB).